For Amcor plc [AMCR], Analyst sees a rise to $13.20. What next?

 The 25-minute podcast addresses the role packaging will play in the future; the importance of both industry and consumer education regarding sustainability; the influence growing market forces have on packaging; and innovations that are making packaging smarter for customers and consumers.

-Amcor plc stock has also gained 2.50% of its value over the past 7 days.
-However, AMCR stock has declined by -1.16% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -7.11% and lost -1.08% year-on date.
+It opened the trading session at $11.54, the shares rose to $11.70 and dropped to $11.47, the range by which the price of stock traded the whole day.
+The daily chart for AMCR points out that the company has recorded -9.00% loss over the past six months.
+However, it is still -12.58% lower than its most recent low trading price.

-The market cap for AMCR stock reached $17.85 billion, with 1.52 billion shares outstanding and 1.49 billion shares in the current float.
-Compared to the average trading volume of 7.44M shares, AMCR reached a trading volume of 27757752 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 7.79M shares, AMCR reached to a volume of 10479094 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AMCR shares is $12.56 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AMCR stock is a recommendation set at 2.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.